heioli/deep_reinforcement_nanodegree_project_3_collab_and_comp/README.md

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Follow the instructions in `Tennis.ipynb` to reperform training.
+Training can be performed using a CPU or GPU environment.

 ### (Optional) Challenge: Crawler Environment